dannsam/xenko-docs/manual/scripts/create-a-script.md

 	![Script wizard](media/script-wizard.png)

 Game Studio adds a script to the project.
-You can see it in the asset view.
+You can see it in the **asset view**.

 ![New script on Asset view tab](media/create-a-script-new-script-asset-view.png)